Ashford United F.C.: Southern League Southern Division (1979–1999)

-The 1995–96 season was though a particularly successful campaign for the 'Town' in other competitions.
+The 1995–96 season was a successful campaign for the 'Town' in other competitions.
 On the county cup front they won the Kent Senior Cup beating Charlton 3–0 in the final with goals from Dave Arter, Andy Allon and Matt Carruthers.
 And most importantly in the league they won promotion to the Southern League Premier Division as a result of the team's second-placed finish to Sittingbourne in the Southern Division with a record of W25; D9; L8 over the 42-game season: Arter scored 25 of the 75 league goals scored; 44 league goals were conceded, there were 18 clean sheets courtesy of goalie Maurice Munden from his 41 matches.

 For the third FA Cup run, in the 1996–97 season, after a single qualifying round home win over Isthmian League Premier club Kingstonian, the First Round tie saw Ashford again encounter Isthmian Premier opposition in the form of Dagenham And Redbridge.
 Following a 2–2 draw on home turf Ashford visited the 'Daggers' for the replay: the match ended 1–1 with Ashford progressing to the second round with a 4–3 penalty shoot-out win with the vital penalty scored by Paul Chambers (who would later become Ashford United manager).
 In the Second Round Ashford were drawn away at Watford.
 The 'Nuts and Bolts' matched their higher ranked opponents in a goalless first-half, but the Vicarage Road side eventually ran out 5–0 winners.

 The club's return season to the Southern League Premier Division (now with the sponsor Dr Martens) in 1996–97 was a struggle, the league results included a 15 match sequence without a win (D7; L8).
 With a finishing position of 19th (ensured only by winning their last two league matches) the club was only saved from relegation by the resignation of Sudbury Town.
 This precipitated the end of Neil Cugley's seven year managerial reign (he moved on to Folkestone Invicta) and he was replaced by Nigel Donn who had joined the playing staff the previous season from Dover Athletic.
 The results for the following 1997–98 campaign were worse, 29 losses from 42 matches was the highest loss ratio experienced by the Ashford Town club.
 This included a mid-season run of 10 league matches without a win (D2; L8) followed shortly afterwards by a club record equalling sequence of 7 consecutive league game losses which included 5 consecutive in which the 'Town' failed to score.
 The team scored only 34 league goals and failed to score in 19 matches: two players, Paul Chambers and Lee Lough top-scoring with 4 goals each.
 Unsurprisingly relegation couldn't be evaded and 21st place (from 22 teams) saw the Town return to the Southern Division for the following 1998–99 season where they finished 7th in the 22 team league.